SamiiC/Discord-Bot/README.md

 # Discord-Bot
-My first general purpose discord bot made in JS
+an attempt at a discord bot made in JS